dkessner/APCS/docs/_sources/unit10_lists_of_objects/Unit10_Assignment.md

 It's time to get started on your coding project.

+TODO this week:

-Please create a new folder for your project in your APCS work folder.
-Add one or two `.java` files with code to get a PApplet running on screen.
-Also include a project management document (text file) in the same folder, or start a shared doc and share it with me.
+1) Create a new folder for your project in your APCS work folder.

+2) Add one or two `.java` files with code to get a PApplet running on screen.

+3) Start a project management document (see below)

-### Project Management Document
+### Project management document

-Your Project Management Document can be a simple text file in your project folder, or a shared doc -- whatever works for you.
+Your project management document can be a simple text file in your project folder, or a shared doc -- whatever works for you.
 This document is for you to keep track of everything related to your project, so you can organize it however you like.
 A project management document is useful whether you are